vincentklaiber/dotfiles/README.md

 ## Sync

-The guide on how to keep your dotfiles in sync.
+The guide on how to keep your dotfiles in sync and up to date with the latest changes.

-If've haven't yet clones this repository, fire up your terminal and clone this repository to your environment.
+If you haven't yet clones this repository, fire up your terminal and clone this repository.

 ```bash
 git clone git@github.com:vinkla/dotfiles.git
 ```

-Whenever there are new updates, try to stay in sync and pull them down.
+Whenever there are new updates, try to stay in sync and pull down the latest changes.

 ```bash
 git pull
 ```

-Then execute the bootstrap shell script to get the latest changes.
+Then execute the bootstrap shell script to get the latest changes working on your system.

 ```bash
 source bootstrap.sh